-(e.g., Zetler and Cummings 1967), depending on the tidal regime.
-The relative lack of diurnal and terdiurnal tides in Table 1 stems from the general weakness of all diurnal tides in the Atlantic Ocean, since most of the terdiurnal constituents as well as the nonlinear diurnal constituents (e.g., MP_1) arise as double interactions between M_2 and diurnal tides.
+The most important nonlinear tides on the European Shelf are tabulated in Table 1 where constituents are included whose amplitudes at Dover (UK) exceed 1 cm.
+In many respects, this is a much-abbreviated table because some shallow-water analyses can include well over a hundred constituents (e.g., Zelter and Cummings 1967), depending on the tidal regime.
+The relative lack of diurnal and terdiurnal tides in Table 1 stems from the general weakness of all diurnal tides in the Atlantic Ocean because most of the terdiurnal constituents and the nonlinear diurnal constituents (e.g., MP1) arise as double interactions between M_2 and diurnal tides.

-By far the most important of the nonlinear tides is M_4 .
+By far, the most important of the nonlinear tides is M_4 .
 Aside from simple interpolations between coastal stations, the first cotidal chart of M_4 in this region, covering specifically the English Channel, was produced by Chabert d'Hières and Le Provost (1970).
 Their chart is reproduced here as Fig. 1.
-While the primary M_2 tide in the English Channel is essentially an eastward propagating Kelvin wave, its first overtide is seen to be far more complex, with two amphidromes existing within the channel about 250 km apart.
+While the primary M_2 tide in the English Channel is essentially an eastward propagating Kelvin wave, its first overtide is seen to be far more complex with two amphidromes existing within the channel about 250 km apart.
 Amplitudes of M_4 approach 40 cm at several locations along the coast of France.

-In addition to Le Provost's modeling work in this region, cited above, we should also mention important work by Flather (1976), Pingree and Maddock (1978), Howarth and Pugh (1983), Davies (1986), Walters (1987), Werner and Lynch (1989), Walters and Werner (1991), Davies et al. (1997), Kwong et al. (1997), and Sinha and Pingree (1997).
-Some of these studies employed 3D models, which are essential for realistic simulations of tidal currents on the shelf.
+In addition to Le Provost's modeling work in this region that we have cited above, we should also mention important works by Flather (1976), Pingree and Maddock (1978), Howrath and Pugh (1983), Davies (1986), Walters (1987), Werner and Lynch (1989), Walters and Werner (1991), Davies et al. (1997), Kwong et al. (1997), and Sinha and Pingree (1997).
+Some of these studies employed 3-D models, which are essential for realistic simulations of tidal currents on the shelf.